lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-4.4"}

 This discussion only applies to CAs that are directly trusted by some end entities.
-Self-signed CAs SHALL be considered as directly trusted CAs.
-Recognizing whether a non-self-signed CA is supposed to be directly trusted for some end entities is a matter of CA policy and is thus beyond the scope of this document.
+Recognizing whether a self-signed or non-self-signed CA is supposed to be directly trusted for some end entities is a matter of CA policy and end entity configuration.
+This is thus beyond the scope of this document.

 The basis of the procedure described here is that the CA protects its new public key using its previous private key and vice versa.
-Thus, when a CA updates its key pair it must generate two extra cACertificate attribute values if certificates are made available using an X.500 directory (for a total of four: OldWithOld, OldWithNew, NewWithOld, and NewWithNew).
+Thus, when a CA updates its key pair it may generate two link certificates "old with new" and "new with old".

+Note: The usage of link certificates has been shown to be very use case specific and no assumptions are done on this aspect.
+RootCaKeyUpdateContent is updated to specify these link certificates as optional.

+Note: When an LDAP directory is used to publish root CA updates, the old and new root CA certificates together with the two link certificates are stored as cACertificate attribute values.

 When a CA changes its key pair, those entities who have acquired the old CA public key via "out-of-band" means are most affected.
-It is these end entities who will need access to the new CA public key protected with the old CA private key.
-However, they will only require this for a limited period (until they have acquired the new CA public key via the "out-of-band" mechanism).
-This will typically be easily achieved when these end entities' certificates expire.
+These end entities need to acquire the new CA public key in a trusted way.
+This may be achieved "out-of-band", by using a repository, or by using online messages also containing the link certificates "new with old".
+Once the end entity acquired and properly verified the new CA public key, it must load the new trust anchor information into its trusted store.

-The data structure used to protect the new and old CA public keys is a standard certificate (which may also contain extensions).
+The data structure used to protect the new and old CA public keys is typically a standard X.509 v3 self-signed certificate (which may also contain extensions).
 There are no new data structures required.

-Note 1:  This scheme does not make use of any of the X.509 v3 extensions as it must be able to work even for version 1 certificates.
-The presence of the KeyIdentifier extension would make for efficiency improvements.
+Note: Sometimes root CA certificates do not make use of X.509 v3 extensions and may be X.509 v1 certificates.
+Therefore, a root CA key update must be able to work for version 1 certificates.
+The use of the X.509 v3 KeyIdentifier extension is recommended for easier path building.

-Note 2:.
-While the scheme could be generalized to cover cases where the CA updates its key pair more than once during the validity period of one of its end entities' certificates, this generalization seems of dubious value.
-Not having this generalization simply means that the validity periods of certificates issued with the old CA key pair cannot exceed the end of the OldWithNew validity period.
+Note:  While the scheme could be generalized to cover cases where the CA updates its key pair more than once during the validity period of one of its end entities' certificates, this generalization seems of dubious value.
+Not having this generalization simply means that the validity periods of certificates issued with the old CA key pair cannot exceed the end of the "old with new" certificate validity period.

-Note 3:  This scheme ensures that end entities will acquire the new CA public key, at the latest by the expiry of the last certificate they owned that was signed with the old CA private key (via the "out-of-band" means).
+Note:  This scheme offers a mechanism to ensures that end entities will acquire the new CA public key, at the latest by the expiry of the last certificate they owned that was signed with the old CA private key.
 Certificate and/or key update operations occurring at other times do not necessarily require this (depending on the end entity's equipment).

-Note 4:  In practice, a new root CA may have a slightly different subject DN, e.g., indicating a generation identifier like the year of issuance or a version number, for instance in an OU element.
+Note:  In practice, a new root CA may have a slightly different subject DN, e.g., indicating a generation identifier like the year of issuance or a version number, for instance in an OU element.
 How to bridge trust to the new root CA certificate in a CA DN change or a cross-certificate scenario